Mortgage Retention: How does it work?

 Borrowing more money to cover the difference

-In some cases, this may mean borrowing more funds on a credit card or overdraft or, depending on the amounts involved, a more structured borrowing solution such as a personal loan.
-Of course, once the retention is released you should be able to repay any outstanding finance, but you may be subject to early repayment charges (ERC) if you opt for a personal loan.
+This may sometimes mean borrowing more funds on a credit card or overdraft or, depending on the amounts involved, a more structured borrowing solution such as a personal loan.
+Of course, once the retention is released, you should be able to repay any outstanding finance, but you may be subject to early repayment charges (ERC) if you opt for a personal loan.

 We're so confident in our service, we guarantee it.